-If the U.S. Copyright Office determines that the deposit copy(ies) for an otherwise registrable work containinclude some material that consists of constitutes uncopyrightable subject matter or that other legal or formal requirements have not been met, the Office may register the claim without corresponding with the applicant.
+If the U.S. Copyright Office determines that the deposit copy(ies) for a registrable work contain material that consists of uncopyrightable subject matter or that other legal or formal requirements have not been met, the Office may register the claim without corresponding with the applicant.
 However, the Office may send the applicant a written communication warning that the registration does not extend to the uncopyrightable subject matter or warning that some of the other legal or formal requirements have not been satisfied.
-Communications will be sent to the person specified in the Correspondent field/space of the application (or other designated party, if any).
+Communications will be sent to the person specified in the Correspondent field/spacesection of the application (or other designated party, if any).
 The registration specialist will place a copy of the communication in the registration record, and the certificate of registration and the online public record will indicate the presence of correspondence in the file.